 Dating waaaaay back into the pre-colonial times, St Simons Island was inhabited by several indigenous tribes/nations.
 The 16th century comes along and the Spanish do their Florida thing, settling in Saint Augustine.
 The French do their Carolina thing.
 The British do everything… Basically, St Simons Island becomes the border between everybody and the Spanish.

 That’s why Fort Frederica was constructed.
 This project brought England, France and Germany together because, well you know, those Spanish folk with their armada and soldiers and endless flow of funds… Anyways, the fort served its purpose well, guarding the north and securing Georgia as a British territory.
 There was a bit of fighting, both on St Simons Island (the Bloody Marsh) and southward, but peace came and the fort faded into the past.

-Life on St Simons Island today
+Best Things to Do on St Simons Island

-When you drive across the inland waterway and marsh, you kind of don’t know what you’ll see next.
+When you drive across the intracoastal waterway and marsh, you kind of don’t know what you’ll see next.
 As you’ve come from either Florida or northern Georgia, the highway isn’t much to look at and doesn’t offer a lot for the imagination.
 As soon as you’re on St Simons Island though, you can feel the vibe.

-Maritime sites of St Simons Island
+Best Beaches on St Simons Island

 When life revolves around the sea, a town will take on a certain feel.
 There’s of course a marina and a pier on St Simons Island, but there are other landmarks that truly tie the town to ocean life.
 On the island they range from narrow fishing bridges to sand bars the community hangs out on at low tide.
 And then there are other, more storied sights…